numba/numba/docs/source/developer/generators.rst

 Terminology
 ===========

-For clarity, we will distinguish between *generator functions* and *generators*.
+For clarity, we distinguish between *generator functions* and *generators*.
 A generator function is a function containing one or several ``yield`` statements.
 A generator (sometimes also called "generator iterator") is the return value of a generator function; it resumes